esp/esp-js/ReadMe.md

 ## Resolution with additional dependencies

 When calling `resolve` you can optionally pass additional dependencies.
-These will be apended to the list of dependencies registerd for the object to be resolved (if any).
+These will be apended to the list of dependencies registered for the object to be resolved (if any).

 ```javascript
 class Foo {